opensearch-project/documentation-website/_benchmark/user-guide/contributing-workloads.md

 ---
 layout: default
-title: Contributing custom workloads
+title: Sharing custom workloads
 nav_order: 11
 parent: User guide
 ---

 # Sharing custom workloads

 You can share a custom workload with other OpenSearch users by uploading it to the [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/) in GitHub.

+Make sure that any data included in the workload's dataset does not contain any proprietary data or Personal Identifiable Information (PII).

-To share a custom workload, follow these guidelines.
+To share a custom workload, follow these steps.

 ## Create a README.md

 Provide a detailed `README.MD` file that includes the following:

 - The purpose of the workload.
 When creating a description for the workload, consider the specific use case of the workload and how the workload's use case is different from other workloads included in the [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
-- Make sure that any data included in the workload's dataset does not contain any proprietary data or Personal Identifiable Information (PII).
 - An example document from the dataset that helps users understand the data's structure.
 - The workload parameters that can be used to customize the workloads.
 - A list of default test procedures included in the workload and other test procedures that the workload can run.